EPFL-Center-for-Imaging/napari-live-histogram/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-histogram" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-live-histogram" is free and open source software

 ## Issues